yubrajbhoi/termux-python/README.md

 apt remove python314
 ```

 You can also install with stow, but it requires a little technical knowledge about how Linux directories work.
 First download and untar a stow package.
-You can also use the built from source directory.
-Replace `package_name` below with the directory use get.
+You can also build from source and use that directory.
+Replace `package_name` below with the directory you get.

 ```
 mkdir -p $PREFIX/stow